Why is it so important to learn English idioms?

 FluentU is a fun but effective tool for learning English idioms and phrases this way.
 FluentU offers authentic English videos, like movie trailers, YouTube clips, inspiring talks and more, that’ve been transformed into a language learning experience.

 The videos are organized by genre and level, so it’s super easy to find the ones that work for you.
-Check out the free trial to see how quickly your conversational English skills grow.
+Best of all, you can take this immersive English practice anywhere with the FluentU iOS or Android apps.

-The English Idiom Mega-Post: 100 Essential Idioms (Organized by Theme)
+The English Idioms Mega-Post: 100 Essential Idioms (Organized by Theme)

 As we indicated above, the words in English idioms often seem totally random or strange when translated literally.
 That means it’s difficult to create connections between the idioms and their meanings, which makes them super difficult to remember.